higotakayuki/zdd_java/README.md

 zdd_java
 ========

-Zero suppressed decision tree implemented by using Java
+Zero-suppressed binary decision diagram implemented by using Java